Climb Kilimanjaro with Alpine Ascents

 Alpine Ascents Kilimanjaro Safari Locations

 Following our climb we begin a four-day safari to the spectacular game parks of Tanzania.
-Throughout the safari, we lodge in luxurious hotels and travel by Land Cruiser across the Great Rift Valley, following wildebeests, lions and other indigenous wildlife.
+Throughout the safari, we lodge in hand-picked hotels and travel by Land Cruiser across the Great Rift Valley, following wildebeests, lions and other indigenous wildlife.

 The Ngorongoro Crater

 The largest intact crater in the world and second largest extinct crater in the world, the area has a spectacular concentration of wildlife.
 Ngorongoro was an active volcano some eight million years ago whose cone collapsed, leaving a Crater.
 The Crater rim is wooded with mountain forest vegetation.
 It is oval in shape and 20 km in diameter.
 It is blooming in acres of flowers like blue, pink and white lupines, candle white lilies, blue hyacinth and many more.
 The view from the crater rim is breathtaking and descending deep into the belly of the crater will encounter almost every animal species found in east Africa.

 Alpine Ascents also offers private luxury safaris through our US-based partner African Safari Company.
 These are fantastic, upscale safaris and can be catered to your family/group for 4 or more days.
 Click here for more details and to get a quote on a private tent safari.